sibelius-notes/sibelius-notes.github.io/md/1201/cs350help.md

 credit to Kevin Lancot on piazza.

 # Assignments
-## A2a - Deadlock
+## A2a
+**Deadlock**

 After `sys161 kernel`, the OS stucks at
 ```bash
 sys161: System/161 release 1.99.06, compiled Aug 23 2013 10:23:34
 # cursor blinking here...
 ```

-**Q**: *Cannot acquire lock in proc_bootstrap*

-**A**:
-> Spinlocks are available in boot up before locks, so you might consider using a spinlock.
-If you are just doing something short (e.g. incrementing a count or initializing a value) in the OS, a spinlock actually would be more efficient.
+Spinlocks are available in boot up before locks, probly use spinlock instead.

-and look at `boot in startup/main.c`:
+And take a look at `boot in startup/main.c`:
 ```c
 void
 boot(void)